Raimbaut d'Aurenga

-Raimbaut of Orange (c.
-1147 – 1173) or, in his native Old Provençal, Raimbaut d'Aurenga, was the lord of Orange and Aumelas.
+Raimbaut of Orange (Old Provençal: Raimbaut d'Aurenga; c.
+1147 – 1173) was the lord of Orange and Aumelas and an influential troubadour in the Kingdom of Arles in the Holy Roman Empire.
 His properties included the towns of Frontignan and Mireval.
-He was the only son of William of Aumelas and of Tiburge, Countess of Orange, daughter of Raimbaut, count of Orange.
-After the early death of Raimbaut's father, his guardians were his uncle William VII of Montpellier and his elder sister Tibors.
+He was the only son of William of Aumelas and of Tiburge, Countess of Orange, daughter of Raimbaut, Count of Orange.
+After the early death of his father, Raimbaut's guardians were his uncle William VII of Montpellier and his elder sister Tibors.

-He was a major troubadour, having contributed to the creation of trobar ric, or articulate style, in troubadour poetry.
+Raimbaut contributed to the creation of trobar ric, or articulate style, in troubadour poetry.
 About forty of his works survive, displaying a gusto for rare rhymes and intricate poetic form.